Hridhoy/Cancer-Image-Classification-and-Analysis/README.md

 They should not be used as standalone diagnostic tools.

 Clinical deployment requires regulatory approval, ethical validation, and large-scale clinical trials.

-📑 Supporting Material

-📄 IEEE-style Research Paper

-🎞 Presentation Slides

-🤝 Contributions

-Pull requests and suggestions are welcome!
-Please fork the repo and submit a PR with improvements.

-📧 Contact

-Created by Your Name

-MSc Computer Science

-LinkedIn
- | Email